bbmokhtari/django-translations/docs/reference/languages.rst

       from translations.languages import _get_all_choices

-      # get the supported language choices
+      # get all the language choices
       choices = _get_all_choices()

       print(choices)